Itokiana/One-Punch-Deploy/README.md

 # One-Punch-Deploy v0.0.1

-This is an project who help to deploy **ruby on application** easly.
+This is an project who help to deploy **ruby on application** easly on ubuntu server or debian server.
 You specify your version of your environment and it install automatically for you with **CLI interaction**.
 It deploy your rails application with nginx using **reverse-proxy**.

 There are the list of technologies who will be install: